emdgroup-liquid/liquid/src/liquid/components/ld-input/readme.md

 #### On input message width and placement

 By default, the input field stretches to the maximum width of its wrapping label, which in turn stretches to the width of its content (the computed width of the `ld-input-message` component).
-So, if you want to set certain constraints on the width of the all three components, you can do so by setting the constraint on the wrapping element – the `ld-label` component.
+So, if you want to set certain constraints on the width of all three components, you can do so by setting the constraint on the wrapping element – the `ld-label` component.

 {% example %}
 <ld-label>